cockroachdb/docs/v21.2/changefeed-examples.md

 {% include {{ page.version.version }}/cdc/webhook-beta.md %}

-<span class="version-tag">New in v21.2:</span> In this example, you'll set up a changefeed for a single-node cluster that is connected to a local HTTP server via a webhook.
+{% include_cached new-in.html version=v21.2 %} In this example, you'll set up a changefeed for a single-node cluster that is connected to a local HTTP server via a webhook.
 For this example, you'll use an [example HTTP server](https://github.com/cockroachlabs/cdc-webhook-sink-test-server/tree/master/go-https-server) to test out the webhook sink.

 1. If you do not already have one, [request a trial {{ site.data.products.enterprise }} license](enterprise-licensing.html).